adroi3/Pomodoro-Traffic-Light-Visualizer/README.md

 ## Installation Instructions

 It is configured to use Visual Studio Code as an IDE.

-If you want to debug it, you must run following npm commands
+If you want to debug it, you must run following npm commands:
 - `npm install -g typescript`
 - `npm install -g rimraf`

-The following user settings are also helpful for hiding unnecessary files
+The following user settings are also helpful for hiding unnecessary files:
 ```json
 {
     "files.exclude": {